 Theory of Change

-During each cycle, coaches provide each teacher with consistent personalized support through five steps in the DLP coaching model: (1) identify a classroom challenge(s) to be addressed; (2) brainstorm possible strategies; (3) select personalized strategies/tools; (4) implement selected strategies/tools in the classroom through co-teaching, modeling, and/or observation; and (5) reflect on progress.
+During each cycle, coaches provided each teacher with consistent personalized support through five steps in the DLP coaching model: (1) identify a classroom challenge(s) to be addressed; (2) brainstorm possible strategies; (3) select personalized strategies/tools; (4) implement selected strategies/tools in the classroom through co-teaching, modeling, and/or observation; and (5) reflect on progress.

-In using technology to address their challenge(s), coaches guide teachers in using technology in impactful ways.
-In the DLP, impactful technology use (ITU) is about using technology to develop students’ 21st century skills.
+In using technology to address their challenge(s), coaches guided teachers in using technology in impactful ways.
+In the DLP, impactful technology use (ITU) was about using technology to develop students’ 21st century skills.
 Based on a review of existing scientific frameworks and measures for 21st century skills, we developed six indicators to define impactful technology use.
 These indicators have demonstrated excellent reliability in previous scientific studies.
 According to our framework, a teacher has used technology in an impactful way when they harness the tool to develop students’ collaboration, communication, creativity, and critical thinking skills, as well as their agency.
 For any of these outcomes to occur, first a teacher should be able to select relevant technology tools for the activity at hand and be able to develop their students’ ability to do the same.